-The Partnership’s work to implement the University District Vision 2020 is exciting; it relies on community engagement and can be fast-paced.
+The Partnership’s work to implement the University Community Vision 2030 is exciting; it relies on community engagement and can be fast-paced.
 Our interns are motivated, organized, detail-oriented, independent, collaborative and creative people who think no problem or goal is too big or small to work on.
 They primarily work on our communications assets including our weekly e-newsletter, social media, content development for the website, and more.

 Currently, Saveena is a Sondheim Nonprofit Leadership Fellow and is interning at the non-profit Thread in Baltimore.
 She has previously worked in youth education and community development as an assistant teacher for Asian American LEAD in D.C in 2017.
 In 2016 she was a project leader on a field study in rural Rwanda with Rollins College in partnership with the Rwanda Education Assistance Project (REAP).
 Saveena is a member of the Epsilon Mu chapter of Alpha Phi Omega, the co-ed service fraternity at the University of Maryland.

 Chris is a Junior studying Architecture at the University of Maryland with minors in Sustainability Studies, Real Estate Development, and Construction Project Management.